fx2d-physics-engine

 3. Compute and apply normal impulse (with accumulation):

-The solver uses accumulated impulses per contact point (jn_accumulated[i]), clamped to remain non-negative (no tensile forces):
+The solver uses accumulated impulses per contact point (jn_accumulated[i]), clamped to remain non-negative (no tensile forces).
+Negative $\Delta j_n$ is applied too, so excess impulse from an earlier sweep can be released:

 Only the delta $\Delta j_n$ is applied to velocities.
 This iterates twice over the contact points to improve convergence for multi-point contacts: